JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 1.-This Particulate Matter (PM) Sensor can detect 4 different sizes of PM in its location.

-2.& 5.-Supply voltage is 5V with max current intake of 75 mA.
-Outputs current of 0 - 16 mA.

 3.-Uses both I2C and UART to communicate.

 4.-Samples at a period of 1 second or 2 Hz.

+5.-Supply voltage is 5V with max current intake of 75 mA.
+Outputs current of 0 - 16 mA.

 6.-Start up time ranges from 8 - 30 seconds.

 7.-Can calibrate up to ranges of 200 - 3000 ppm.
+Resolution not found within the datasheet.

 ### GPS SENSOR (DIGITAL)